 Avoid ‘hair of the dog’ this Christmas

-With the festive season approaching and the drinks beginning to flow, dogs are at greater risk of alcohol poisoning as drinks are left unattended during all the frivolities.
+With the festive season coming and the drinks flowing, dogs are at more risk of alcohol poisoning.
+This tends to happen when drinks are left unattended during the celebrations.

-We conducted a survey and discovered just how easy it is for pets to accidentally consume potentially harmful human food and drink.
+We carried out a survey and found how easy it is for pets to accidentally consume harmful human food and drink.

 The risk of alcohol